Allegheny County, Pennsylvania

 Allegheny was the first county in Pennsylvania to be given a Native American name.
 It was named after the Lenape word for the Allegheny River.
 The meaning of "Allegheny" is uncertain.
 It is usually said to mean "fine river".
-Stewart says that the name may come from a Lenape account of an ancient mythical tribe called "Allegewi", who lived along the river before being taken over by the Lenape.
+Some historians state that the name may come from a Lenape account of an ancient mythical tribe called "Allegewi" who lived along the river before being taken over by the Lenape.

 History

 Prior to European contact, this area was settled for thousands of years by succeeding cultures of indigenous peoples.
 During the colonial era, historic native groups known by the colonists to settle in the area included members of western nations of the Iroquois, such as the Seneca; the Lenape, who had been pushed from the East by European-American settlers; the Shawnee, who also had territory in Ohio; and the Mingo, a group made up of a variety of peoples from more eastern tribes.

 European fur traders such as Peter Chartier established trading posts in the region in the early eighteenth century.

 In 1749, Captain Pierre Joseph Céloron de Blainville claimed the Ohio Valley and all of western Pennsylvania for King Louis XV of France.
 The captain traveled along the Ohio and Allegheny rivers.
 He installed lead plates in the ground to mark the land for France.

 Most of the towns during that era were developed along waterways, which were the primary transportation routes, as well as providing water for domestic uses.
 Through the eighteenth century, both the French and the British competed for control over the local rivers in this frontier territory of North America.
 Native American bands and tribes allied with the colonists to differing degrees, often based on their trading relationships.
 The British sent Major George Washington to expel the French from their posts, with no success.
 He also nearly drowned in the ice-filled Allegheny River while returning to camp.

 The English tried again in 1754 to establish a post in the area.
 They sent 41 Virginians to build Fort Prince George.
 The French learned of the plan and sent an army to capture the fort.
 They resumed building it and added increased defensive fortification, renaming it as Fort Duquesne.

 Given its strategic location at the Ohio, Fort Duquesne became an important focal point of the French and Indian War.
 The first British attempt to retake the fort, the Braddock Expedition, failed miserably.
 In 1758 British forces under General John Forbes recaptured the fort; he had it destroyed to prevent any use by the French.
 The British built a new, larger fort on the site, including a moat, and named it Fort Pitt.
 The historic site has been preserved as Pittsburgh's Point State Park.